ejhammond/react-responsive-system/README.md

 />
 ```

 Oof.
 There are a few problems here.
 The first one is that we're actually shipping a lot of extra HTML/JS to our users; rather than a single `Carousel`, we're sending 3 `Carousel`s each with different props.
-The second issue is that this pattern is going to be really hard to maintain; having duplicate (triplicate) components all over your codebase is gonna be an eye-sore and it's error-prone.
+The second issue is that this pattern is going to be really hard to maintain; having duplicate (triplicate) components all over your codebase is gonna make your code hard to read and it's error-prone.

 We could solve the first issue by trying to detect the user's screen size before we send them the code, and then choosing the proper `Carousel` based on that info.
 But it turns out that detecting screen size is tougher than it sounds, and--besides--what if the user resizes their browser after you've made your decision?